Rural residents invited to share feedback on livestock

 Animal Control Bylaw 18-2011 regulates the ownership of domesticated livestock and poultry species within the County.
 A review of the bylaw and public engagement began in 2016 as part of the Urban Agriculture Strategy development.

 Based on research, expert opinion and public input, the recommendations are to develop a bylaw about more than controlling animals.
-The bylaw will focus on responsible livestock ownership that minimizes disease risk, supports animal welfare, land stewardship and opportunities for agriculture, while maintaining and enhancing liveability for residents.
+The bylaw will focus on responsible livestock ownership that minimizes disease risk, supports animal welfare, land stewardship and opportunities for agriculture, while maintaining and enhancing livability for residents.
 The proposed bylaw is expected to be brought to Council later this year.

 The survey is open until August 16.
 Residents have two options to participate.

-- Rural residents who are already part of our online community will receive an email inviting them to participate.
+Rural residents who are already part of our online community will receive an email inviting them to participate.

 Online survey